dashkite/rio/quick-reference.md

 ## Initialize Combinators

 Initialize combinators can be used with the `initialize` or `connect` mixin combinators.
+Iniitalize combinators are always synchronous.

 | Name       | Arguments      | Description                                                  |
 | ---------- | -------------- | ------------------------------------------------------------ |